annennenne/causalDisco/README.md

 - In documentation of test / scores say which data types they support (continuous, discrete, mixed).
 It’s written for some of the engines, but even that is unclear sometimes.

+- In tests (and examples) don’t use `tpc_example` all the time and instead also use other datasets (e.g. num_data, cat_data, mix_data).
+  (this also avoids that we currently simulate data in tests when needing an e.g. numerical dataset).

+- Improve examples in documentation (currently very minimal).

+- Add all algs/scores/tests from the backends (start with Tetrad).
+Check if we currently document ones we haven’t implemented yet.

 - Update simulation functions (use caugi?)